 In September, Vienna Fashion Week arrives, and in October, there is the Long Night of the Museums and the Film Festival.

-In July and August, the city gets busy with tourists, hotel prices rise, and temperatures average 27 to 28°C. In the winter months, Vienna usually gets some snow with temperatures plunging to around zero, but December brings a wonderful Christmas spirit to the streets.
+In July and August, the city gets busy with tourists, hotel prices rise, and temperatures average 27-28°C. In the winter months, Vienna usually gets some snow with temperatures plunging to around zero, but December brings a wonderful Christmas spirit to the streets.

-If you are flexible on what days to visit, try to avoid Tuesday as almost all the museums are closed.
+If you are flexible about which days to visit, try to avoid Tuesday, as almost all museums are closed.

 We recommend staying 2 to 3 days in Vienna.